OneDrive/apidoctor/docs/markdown-requirements.md

 # Markdown requirements

-Markdown-scanner tries to be a very flexible tool to ensure that the format of the documentation does not have strict requirements.
+API Doctor tries to be a very flexible tool to ensure that the format of the documentation does not have strict requirements.
 This allows the tool to be used with the widest range of documentation sources.